blair-robot-project/ScoutingServerBase/README.md

 To run this server, run server.py with Python3 on a Linux computer with Bluetooth enabled, and follow the printed instructions.

-Make sure to change the MAC address in socketctl to be the MAC address of your Bluetooth adapter.
-Also, devices must be paired (but not necessarily connected) before use.
+Devices must be paired (but not necessarily connected) before use.

 For automatic removable drive detection and copying, you must enable NOPASSWD for sudo usage.
 You can do this by adding "username ALL=(ALL) NOPASSWD: ALL" to the end of your /etc/sudoers file.
 Be aware that this poses a major security risk, your password is no longer required to use sudo.